 Number of A levels required: 3

 Required subjects and grades: A level Chemistry and Mathematics (M1 Mechanics module or AS Physics is preferred instead of Statistics module).
 If Statistics is offered, applicants should also offer AS level Physics.

 General Studies: not accepted

-International Baccalaureate Diploma: 36 points including Mathematics and Chemistry at Higher Level grade 6 with a minimum of 32 points overall.
-We will consider SL Mathematics grade 7.
+International Baccalaureate Diploma: 7,6,6 at Higher Level including Mathematics and Chemistry at Higher Level grade 6 with a minimum of 32 points overall.
+We will consider Standard Level Mathematics grade 7.

 Standard English language requirements apply.